xocite/plktio/src/posts/2019/August/preferred-vs-code-extensions.md

 # Bringing over vim settings
 As of writing, my [.vimrc](https://github.com/xocite/dotrc/blob/master/vimrc) is pretty minimal.
 * 80 character width with forced wrap (not visual wrap)
+  * "rewrap.autoWrap.enabled": true
+  * "rewrap.doubleSentenceSpacing": true
+  * "rewrap.wrappingColumn": 80
-* tabs turned into spaces
-* tabstop of 2 spaces
+* tabs turned into spaces and tabstop of 2 spaces: "editor.tabSize": 2
 * automatically indent according to language paradigms
-* UTF-8 encoding
+* UTF-8 encoding: by default in VSCode

+I'm only using three extensions at the moment:
+* **ESLint**: for debugging my Gatsby website
+* **Rewrap**: for maintaining that 80 character width master race
+* **Remote**: Microsoft's remote extensions to work with containers